Ergative case: Characteristics

 In such languages, the ergative case is typically marked (most salient), while the absolutive case is unmarked.
-Recent work in case theory has vigorously supported the idea that the ergative case identifies the agent (the intentful performer of an action) of a verb (Woolford 2004).
+Recent work in case theory has vigorously supported the idea that the ergative case identifies the agent (the intentful performer of an action) of a verb.

 In Kalaallisut (Greenlandic) for example, the ergative case is used to mark subjects of transitive verbs and possessors of nouns.
 This syncretism with the genitive is commonly referred to as the relative case.